Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) and the Battle of Fundamentals vs. Technicals

 Sponsored

-The average price from analysts is $11.05.
-SBS currently public float of 339.72M and currently shorts hold a 1.29% ratio of that float.
-Today, the average trading volume of SBS was 1.71M shares.
+The average price from analysts is $11.06, which is $4.55 above the current price.
+SBS currently public float of 339.72M and currently shorts hold a 1.72% ratio of that float.
+Today, the average trading volume of SBS was 1.89M shares.

 SBS’s Market Performance

-Volatility was left at 3.97%, however, over the last 30 days, the volatility rate increased by 2.64%, as shares sank -0.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.30% lower at present.
+Volatility was left at 3.26%, however, over the last 30 days, the volatility rate increased by 3.31%, as shares surge +3.63% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.42% upper at present.

 Stock Fundamentals for SBS